mikesanderson85/PS-Remote-Desktop-Farm-Automation/README.md

 # Remote-Desktop-Farm-Automation
 Script for deploying an RDS Farm.
-Including desired application installs
+Including desired application installs on sessions hosts